Lorenzo Kom'boa Ervin

 Lorenzo Kom'boa Ervin (born March 30, 1947) is an American writer, activist, and Black anarchist.
 He is a former member of the Black Panther Party and Concerned Citizens for Justice.
 He was born in Chattanooga, Tennessee, and has lived in Memphis, Tennessee, since 2010.

 Youth and early activism

-Ervin was born Lorenzo Edward Ervin, Jr., on March 30, 1947.
+Ervin was born Lorenzo Edward Ervin Jr., on March 30, 1947.
 He joined the NAACP youth group when he was 12 and participated in the sit-in protests that helped end racial segregation in Chattanooga.
-He was drafted during the Vietnam War and served in the army for two years, where he became an anti-war activist.
+He was drafted during the Vietnam War and served in the army for two years, beginning in Mannheim West Germany, where he formed a group called Black GIs United to address racism within the U.S. Army.
+Developing an anti-war stance, he took place in anti-Vietnam demonstrations with West German students, and encouraged GIs who were being sent to Vietnam to desert in protest.
+Shortly after, Komboa himself was drafted to go to Vietnam and chose to go AWOL.
+After being captured, kicked out of the army and sent home.

 In 1967 he joined the Student Nonviolent Coordinating Committee and, a short time later, the Black Panther Party.

 Hijacking and incarceration

 In February 1969, Ervin hijacked a plane to Cuba to evade prosecution for allegedly trying to kill a Ku Klux Klan leader.
 While in Cuba, and then Czechoslovakia, Ervin became disillusioned with state socialism.
 After the US government was unable to obtain his extradition, Ervin was turned over to U.S. authorities by Cuba, and he was arrested upon being returned to the U.S. in September 1969.
 Ervin was charged with two counts of airline hijacking in the US District Court for the State of Georgia.
 A jury convicted Ervin of both counts, for which presiding Federal District Judge Albert Henderson imposed a sentence of life imprisonment, after the jury declined to recommend the death sentence sought by the prosecutor.
 Ervin was the first person to receive a life sentence for an aircraft hijacking under U.S. law.
 Previously, the most severe sentence imposed for the offense had been 25 years imprisonment.

 Ervin first learned about anarchism while in prison in the late 1970s.
 He read numerous anarchist books, and his case was adopted by the Anarchist Black Cross, a political prisoner support organization.
 While in prison, Ervin authored several anarchist pamphlets, including the book Anarchism and the Black Revolution, which has been reprinted many times (most recently in 2021 by Pluto Press) and is considered his best-known work.

 Eventually, Ervin's legal challenges and an international campaign led to his release from prison after 15 years.